wojdyr/fityk/doc/lang.rst

 It is possible to write a script (macro) as a sequence of such commands.
 This can automate common tasks, although some complex tasks still need to be programmed in a general-purpose language.
-That is why Fityk comes with bindings to Python, Lua and several other languages.
+That is why Fityk comes with embedded Lua (lightweight programming language) and also with bindings to Python and several other languages.

 Now a quick glimps at the syntax.
 Here, the ``=->`` prompt marks an input::